 Briefly explain the baby sprinkle game as you give guests their game cards and pens.
 Then, let them mingle and play throughout the party.
 Let the fun begin as people try to figure out which chubby-faced, drooling infant corresponds to which adult milling around the punchbowl.
 Asking questions (other than “which photo is yours?”) is totally fair, such as “What color hair did you have as a baby?” or “Were you a pudgy or skinny baby?”
 I particularly enjoy when game players ask guests to stand next to a photo for careful side-by-side comparison.

 Step 8: Make sure guests submit their guesses before the party wraps.

-Quickly tally each card’s number of correct guesses (they should all be in the LUVS box) to determine the winner.
+Quickly tally each card’s number of correct guesses (they should all be in the diaper box) to determine the winner.
+The guest who guesses the most correct answers wins!
 Then, gather everyone together to announce the correct answers and who won.
 If possible, you might even ask the guests to stand next to their own baby photo to reveal the answers.

 Step 9: Take the photos down, label with correct names, and place in a photo album.

 Wait till the party’s over for this step, of course.
 Unwrap the garland or cut the string from each photo, and label them correctly.
 Then put all the photos into an album and give it to the guest of honor.
 She’ll be able to enjoy seeing the adorable baby faces of friends and family who celebrated with her.
 And let’s face it—at least it guarantees she’ll have one album on hand to keep memorabilia for her second (third, fourth, etc.) baby.